Moloch (1999 film)

 Moloch (Молох) is a 1999 Russian biographical film, directed by Alexander Sokurov.
 The storyline was conceived from a screenplay written by Yuri Arabov and Marina Koreneva.
 It portrays Adolf Hitler living life in an unassuming manner during an abrupt journey to the Bavarian Alps.
 The film stars actors Leonid Mozgovoy, Yelena Rufanova, Vladimir Bogdanov, and Leonid Sokol in principal roles.
 Moloch explores companionship, intimacy and dictatorship.

 A joint collective effort to commit to the film's production was made by a number of studios, including Arte, Fabrica, Fusion Product, Goskino and Lenfilm Studio.
 It was commercially distributed by Koch Lorber Films.
 Following its release, the film was entered into the 1999 Cannes Film Festival and won other awards selections, including those from the Russian Guild of Film Critics Awards.
-The film was generally met with mixed critical reviews before its initial screening in 1999.
+The film was also selected as the Russian entry for the Best Foreign Language Film at the 72nd Academy Awards, but it didn't make the final shortlist.
+It was generally met with mixed critical reviews before its initial screening in 1999.

 Plot

-In the spring of 1942, a few months before the notorious Battle of Stalingrad, Adolf Hitler (Leonid Mozgovoy) retires to his secluded Berghof Retreat, on a remote hilltop of the Bavarian Alps, within Berchtesgaden in Bavaria, to unite with his long-time female companion Eva Braun (Yelena Rufanova).
+In the spring of 1942, a few months before the notorious Battle of Stalingrad, Adolf Hitler (Leonid Mozgovoy) retires to his secluded Berghof Retreat, on a remote hilltop of the Bavarian Alps, near Berchtesgaden in Bavaria, to unite with his long-time female companion Eva Braun (Yelena Rufanova).
 At the residence, Braun spends her spare time with trivial pursuits such as whimsically dancing in the nude, humming to military-style marching band music, and rummaging through Hitler's personal belongings.
 Later, Braun is thrilled to learn that her beloved "Adi", as she affectionately calls him, will be joining her for a visit.
 Hitler is accompanied by guests Joseph Goebbels (Leonid Sokol), Magda Goebbels (Yelena Spiridonova), Martin Bormann (Vladimir Bogdanov), and a priest (Anatoli Shvedersky) for conversation and playful banter.

 During his stop-over, Hitler raves and rants on topics ranging from food, health, and climate change to wartime politics.
 After roaming through the mountainous landscape, Hitler is triumphant upon hearing of Germany's military victories.
 In a scene of political satire, he claims to have never heard of the Auschwitz concentration camp.
 Towards the end of Hitler's visit, Braun reminds him that no one can escape death or is infallible in an attempt to expose a hidden weakness within him as he embarks with his motorcade to continue Nazi Germany's military campaign.